Take the first step toward studying abroad!

 Universities in Canada are divided into three categories: research universities, primarily undergraduate universities, and comprehensive universities.

-• Research universities, such as the University of Toronto, McGill University, and the University of British Columbia, are renowned for their research output and offer a wide range of undergraduate and graduate programs across various fields of study.
+1. Research Universities (e.g., University of Toronto, McGill University, University of British Columbia) – Known for extensive research output and a wide variety of undergraduate and postgraduate programmes.

 Grading System